For all admission questions please write to: email@example.com

 Our University helps students in submitting the documents to the Department of Education.
 It is necessary to submit 3 additional original documents: application for recognition, statement and authorisation.
 They can be downloaded from the website: https://www.umb.edu.pl/en/s,9099/Recognition-Nostrification.

-After the candidate receives the Promissory Letter of Enrollment he or she is under obligation to deliver an original or true certified copies of documents to the Admission Office.
+After the candidate receives the Promissory Letter of Enrollment he or she is under obligation to deliver an original or true certified copies of documents to the Admission Office at the International Cooperation Department.

 Applications or other documents submitted via email will not be considered.

 All documents submitted must be originals or true certified copies.
 If the documents are not written in English, they must be accompanied by translations (into English or Polish) certified by an approved institution (e.g. the issuing body or a sworn translator).
-School Leaving Certificate/High School Diploma and/ if apply Matriculation Examination originals must be delivered to the Admission Office prior to the beginning of the preliminary course.
+School Leaving Certificate/High School Diploma and/ if apply Matriculation Examination originals must be delivered to the Admission Office at the International Cooperation Department prior to the beginning of the preliminary course.

 The true certified copy with an Apostille and originals must be in the same language.